 There’s no such thing as too many discounts, right?

-An important subset to consider when searching for the best deal is the shipping cost.
+Outside of sales tax, state tax, and other fees, an important subset to consider when searching for the best deal is the shipping cost.

 While you may feel like you’ve found a great deal online, you don’t want to be surprised at checkout with an astronomical shipping fee.
 Wayfair and Overstock both provide affordable shipping, but there are some slight differences.